haarlems/forensics/chapters/chapter-01-digital-forensics/06-network-analysis/reading/README.md

   - `rita show-exploded-dns investigation`
 - ranked list of unique user agent strings
   - `rita show-useragents`

+## Arkime
+- to examine large network packet captures
+- organized by sessions

 ## Identify C2 patterns
 - the act of a compromised system (client) checking in with the server for any commands is often referred to as **beaconing**